-Make sure you have a VIVEPORT ID and Key for your title before trying to implement any of the API functions.
+Make sure you have a VIVEPORT ID and VIVEPORT Key from the VIVEPORT Developer Console .

-Viveport.Api.Getlicenseto verify that the current end-user account is allowed to launch the title.
-If there is an error, an error code will be returned.
+Viveport.Api.Getlicenseto verify if the current end user account is allowed to launch the content.

 Viveport.Api.Shutdownto release VIVEPORT SDK resources when no longer needed.
 In Unity, this is typically either in MonoBehavior